nomad-software/nomad.uk.net/markdown/articles/interesting-ways-of-using-go-channels.md

 ### First response

 In this example, an array of web URL’s are iterated upon and passed individually to separate goroutines.
 Each goroutine executes asynchronously and queries the passed URL.
-Each query response is passed into the <code>first</code> channel, which (of course) ensures the first query to respond is the first passed into the channel.
+Each query response is passed into the `first` channel, which (of course) ensures the first query to respond is the first passed into the channel.
 We can then read this response from the channel and act accordingly.

 <script src="https://gist.github.com/nomad-software/1cd5e1448c91037bae786b017217b780.js"></script>

 ### Passing a channel

-In this example, the <code>w</code> channel is created to transfer a unit of work to a goroutine.
+In this example, the `w` channel is created to transfer a unit of work to a goroutine.
 This unit of work is received and a request is made to the contained URL.
-As part of this work, a <code>resp</code> channel is also passed.
+As part of this work, a `resp` channel is also passed.
 Once the request is performed, the response is sent back along the response channel.
 This allows this goroutine to process work and send a response back on different channels configured for each unit of work.

 <script src="https://gist.github.com/nomad-software/43874dbd7c3024afca5d0c732816f83e.js"></script>